Reminder: Thinking about your future tax bill? Try our updated calculator - My Edmonds News

 Will you chip in to support our nonproft newsroom with a donation today?
 Yes, I want to support My Edmonds News!

-With passage of Regional Fire Authority (RFA) annexation earlier this year and a levy lid lift on the horizon, city taxpayers are bracing for a sizable property tax increase in 2026 that will raise the cost of living in Edmonds.
+With passage of Regional Fire Authority (RFA) annexation earlier this year and a levy lid lift on the ballot in November, city taxpayers could see a sizable property tax increase in 2026.

-As city officials grapple with strategies to fill Edmonds’ $13 million budget shortfall, they are proposing further budget cuts, ideas to generate new income and raising taxes.
-Opinions on the size of a tax increase vary widely, ranging from a low of $6 million to a high of $19.5 million.
-Upcoming public forums will give citizens the opportunity to weigh in and express their views and opinions.

-One big change is already in effect – the RFA.
-As of January 2026, taxpayers will be assessed by, and pay directly to, the RFA for the cost of fire protection and emergency medical services.
-The other big change is a possible levy lid lift, the size of which is yet to be determined.
-Councilmembers are scheduled to decide in July whether to place that on the November ballot.

 To help inform this discussion, My Edmonds News has reconfigured and updated our tax calculator with the aim of providing a real numbers comparison between current tax bills and how these will change in 2026.